mojolingo/sippy_cup/README.markdown

   <dd>By default, SIPp assigns RTCP ports dynamically.
 However, if there is a need for a static RTCP port (say, for data collection purposes), it can be done by supplying a port number here.</dd>

   <dt>scenario_variables</dt>
   <dd>If you're using sippy_cup to run a SIPp XML file, there may be CSV fields in the scenario ([field0], [field1], etc.).
-Specify a path to a CSV file containing the required information using this option.</dd>
+Specify a path to a CSV file containing the required information using this option.
+(File is semicolon delimeted, information can be found [here](http://sipp.sourceforge.net/doc/reference.html#inffile).)</dd>
 </dl>

 ### Additional SIPp Scenario Attributes